Bipartisan senators reach small deal on health care

+- The deal would make it easier for states to obtain waivers to customize Obamacare rules

+- There are no guarantees that Republican leadership would bring such a plan to the floor

 (CNN)Sens.
-Lamar Alexander and Patty Murray have reached a deal "in principle" to restore Affordable Care Act cost-sharing reduction payments for two years in exchange for more state flexibility in Obamacare, according to two Senate aides.
+Lamar Alexander and Patty Murray have reached a deal "in principle" to restore Affordable Care Act cost-sharing reduction payments for two years in exchange for more state flexibility in Obamacare.

 One Senate aide said the plan would also restore just over $100 million in funding for Obamacare outreach.